 Let’s look closer at the factors that may influence the alcohol detox timeline.

 Alcohol consumption.
-Has the person recovering from alcohol use been drinking for several months?
+Has the person recovered from alcohol use been drinking for several months?
 Several years?
 This makes a difference.
 The longer a person has been abusing alcohol, the longer it takes for the body and brain to recover.

 Amount of alcohol.
 How much alcohol has the person been drinking?
 Some alcoholics binge drink and may consume 10 or more drinks in a single night.
 Others don’t reach this point but will drink every day in moderate amounts.
 The more a person drinks, the longer the detox process usually is.